4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - For those who enjoy playing, the group can also watch the matches
+For those who enjoy playing, the group can also watch the matches

 ---